 Tooth loss can make your face appear sunken and often leads to self-esteem issues.
 When you feel that people are judging you based on your appearance, it can be hard to feel good about yourself.
-Dentures give you back your dignity, making your face appear as it would with natural, healthy teeth.
+Our Salem Oregon Dentist can provide you with dentures that give you back your dignity, making your face appear as it would with natural, healthy teeth.

 Dentures afford you the ability to eat most foods.
 They are probably the most cost effective full-arch, tooth replacement option on the market.

 Potential DrawbacksDentures are not a permanent tooth replacement option.
 As such, they do not allow you to continue life as you would if you still had your natural teeth.
 There are permanent tooth replacement options on the market that mimic natural teeth in almost every way (dental implants) but they are significantly more expensive and time consuming to have placed.

 Dentures do not allow you to enjoy foods that are more tough, or hard like apples, or corn.
 Similarly, they have difficulty with sticky foods like caramels and many candies.
 Sometimes the adhesive that holds your dentures in place will need to be reapplied throughout the day.